yusufcananar/Embedded-C-Basics/README.md

 # Embedded-C-Basics
-Embedded-C Exercises for target and host.
+Embedded-C Exercises for target and host using ST32F407.